riyarhm/Masters-Dissertation/README.md

 - **Modeling:** This section includes the selection, implementation, and evaluation of multiple machine learning models such as Linear Regression, Decision Tree, Random Forest, and Gradient Boosting.
 - **Model Evaluation and Comparison:** The performance of each model is assessed using metrics like RMSE, MAE, and R².
 The best-performing model is selected based on a comparative analysis.
 - **Benchmarking:** The final model is benchmarked against industry standards like RightMove and Zoopla to evaluate its real-world applicability.
-- **Deployment:** The model is deployed using Streamlit to create an interactive web application for end-users to predict property prices.
+- **App Development:**  The predictions from the model is implemented within a Streamlit-powered web application, allowing end-users to interactively see predicted property prices and other important features.

 ## Setup and Prerequisites